 Budget Campervans

-If you’re traveling New Zealand on a tight budget, you’ll be happy to know you have some great options!
+If you’re traveling New Zealand on a tight budget, these will be your best affordable options with basic yet functional designs.

 Personal note: Beware that not all budget campervans are created equal.
 We traveled with a friend who rented the cheapest campervan she could find.
 You get what you pay for, and she had many problems with it along the way: No orientation of the vehicle when she first arrived, missing items that were supposed to be included (like sheets, cooking utensils, etc.), and pieces of the van repeatedly fell off.